 • Kinesthetic Learners: Engage in hands-on learning activities like building models or performing experiments.

-• Revision Notes: Keep well-organised notes that are easy to access and review.
+• Revision Notes: Keep well-organized notes that are easy to access and review.

 • Subject Breakdown: Break down each subject into key topics and subtopics to ensure you cover everything.

-• Color-Coding: Use colours, highlighters, and sticky notes to differentiate between ideas or importance levels.
+• Color-Coding: Use colors, highlighters, and sticky notes to differentiate between ideas or importance levels.

 6. Rest and Well-Being: